-The LTSS Contract Manager, with the assistance of the Credentialing Department or the Compliance Department as necessary, conducts all audits, both initially and on a yearly basis to ensure that files are complete, accurate, and free of conflicting information and include all elements needed to be in accordance with applicable state rules and regulations and DHP policies.
+The Director of Special Investigations, with the assistance of the Credentialing Department as necessary, conducts all audits, both initially and on a yearly basis to ensure that files are complete, accurate, and free of conflicting information and include all elements needed to be in accordance with applicable state rules and regulations and DHP policies.
 Audits will be conducted using a quality checklist.
 Files are also reviewed to ensure that any complaints are documented in the file.
-In addition, file audits are audited quarterly by Compliance Officer for inter-rater reliability, to ensure completeness of the file.
 These audits include monitoring of turnaround times for renewal and compliance with a timely manner.

-In addition, the LTSS Contract Manager, or designee, will conduct audits of nontraditional LTSS Vendors and HCSSA entities as necessary, but at least annually, to review their compliance with applicable processes related to the provision and delivery of LTSS and/or CDS options to STAR Kids members and families.
+In addition, the Director of Special Investigations, or designee, will conduct audits of nontraditional LTSS Vendors and HCSSA entities as necessary, but at least annually, to review their compliance with applicable processes related to the provision and delivery of LTSS and/or CDS options to STAR Kids members and families.
 These processes may include, but may not be limited to, compliance with:

-- Vetting activities described in the "Procedure" section below and delegated to and performed by FMSA or HCSSA entities to ensure the engagement of appropriate and legitimate in-home and at-home providers and vendors of LTSS. - Obtaining required competitive bids for certain LTSS. - Documenting the receipt of proper inspections for certain LTSS that ensure that modifications or equipment installations are performed safely and in accordance with applicable state or local building codes.
+- Vetting activities described in the "Procedure" section below and delegated to and performed by FMSA or HCSSA entities to ensure the engagement of appropriate and legitimate in-home and at-home providers and vendors of LTSS. - Obtaining required competitive bids for certain LTSS.

+Documenting the receipt of proper inspections for certain LTSS that ensure that modifications or equipment installations are performed safely and in accordance with applicable state or local building codes.